cnlancehu/solo-doc/src/guide/README.md

 you can effectively make that port accessible **only to yourself**.

 ### Let's Try It
-On your server’s firewall, modify the **Cidr Block** of the rule that allows access to critical ports to your own IP address.
+You can manually modify the **Cidr Block** in your server's firewall to allow important ports only for your IP address.

 Assume your IP is `8.8.8.8`, then the rule for allowing SSH (port 22) should look like this: